 Apply for a swimming pool compliance certificate

-To apply for a swimming pool compliance certificate complete the form below and submit to council with the relevant fees.
+To apply for a swimming pool compliance certificate complete the online form, with payment of the relevant fees.

 An initial fee of $150 is payable at the time of making a request for a swimming pool compliance certificate.
 This fee is for the initial inspection to be carried out on the swimming pool safety barrier.